-Allan to start for Brazil against Paraguay
+Allan To Start For Brazil Against Paraguay

 "If we win, if we qualify, maybe he [Fernandinho] will be ready for the next game.
 Fernandinho would play in his normal and natural condition.
 He wasn't in his condition."

-Paraguay is unbeaten in its past four games against Brazil at the Copa America, with the two most recent meetings seeing them advance via penalties in quarter-finals.
+Paraguay are unbeaten in their past four games against Brazil at the Copa America, with the two most recent meetings seeing them advance via penalties in quarter-finals.

-Tite warned his team, which collected seven points from three games in Group A, it would need to stay focused.
+Tite warned his team, who collected seven points from three games in Group A, they would need to stay focused.

 "Mental characteristics have to be strong because they are decisive games," he said.